Hudson and Wardrop: The company

-Personal lives
+Personal

-Phillip Burgoyne Hudson was the son of Charles Hudson, Railway Commissioner of Victoria.
+Hudson was born in Auckland, New Zealand, the son of Charles Hudson, Railway Commissioner of Victoria.
 As a child he attended Wellington College in New Zealand and moved to The Friends College High School to continue his education in his early teens.
 In 1903 Hudson moved to Melbourne and attended Melbourne University to pursue a career in Architecture.

-In 1904 Hudson was articled to Anketell Henderson in 1904 and began a practice with D’Ebro over the period of 1904-09.
+Hudson was articled to Anketell Henderson in 1904 and began a practice with D’Ebro over the period of 1904-09.
 Soon after he established a practice of his own in 1909.
 Hudson also began teaching architectural drafting with Harold Desbrowe-Annear and Haddon at the Working Mens College, now known as RMIT University.

 A year later, he met Ethel Elise Vincent and was married on 14 December 1910.
 Ethel gave birth to one son and two daughters and lived in their home in Garden Vale which was designed by Hudson himself in 1914.

 Born in 1891, James Hastie Wardrop was enlisted in A.I.F. in October 1915, and served in Europe before traveling to England to study briefly in 1919.